Beyond structural motifs: the frontier of actinide-containing metal–organic frameworks†

 In this perspective, we feature recent advances in the field of actinide-containing metal–organic frameworks (An-MOFs) with a main focus on their electronic, catalytic, photophysical, and sorption properties.
 This discussion deviates from a strictly crystallographic analysis of An-MOFs, reported in several reviews, or synthesis of novel structural motifs, and instead delves into the remarkable potential of An-MOFs for evolving the nuclear waste administration sector.
 Currently, the An-MOF field is dominated by thorium- and uranium-containing structures, with only a few reports on transuranic frameworks.
 However, some of the reported properties in the field of An-MOFs foreshadow potential implementation of these materials and are the main focus of this report.
 Thus, this perspective intends to provide a glimpse into the challenges, triumphs, and future directions of An-MOFs in sectors ranging from the traditional realm of gas sorption and separation to recently emerging areas such as electronics and photophysics.

-- This article is part of the themed collection: Most popular 2021 supramolecular chemistry articles, 2021
+- This article is part of the themed collections: Metal organic frameworks and porous polymers and Most popular 2021 supramolecular chemistry articles, 2021